Luke-Grundvig/cs260-byu/notes.md

 -Dig can get the IP address of a website with default commands Set up DNS and HTTP conncetion.
 Provision instance.
 Also EC2 instance inbound rule allow 0.0.0.0/0
+Domain/Hosted zones/registered domain/create record (ttl about 300 seconds)
+in hosted zones add a record for all your domains and sub domains

+on simon.(my domain) and on startup.(my domain) do the HTML